 "I do not think that we should have pushed for an election in the Palestine territories.
 I think that was a big mistake.
 And if we're going to push for an election, then we should have made sure that we did something to determine who was going to win."

 This nifty blurb was caught on tape at a meeting with the editorial board of New York's Jewish Press 10 years ago.
 The then Senator who made this heinous statement goes by the name of Hillary Rodham Clinton.
-Unless this tape is proved fake, and there is no indication that it is, Hillary Clinton clearly believes that she has the right to define and manipulate democracies, home or abroad, as it best suits her, not as our founding fathers prescribed.
+Unless this tape is proved fake, and there is no indication that it is, Hillary Clinton clearly believed that she had the right to define and manipulate democracies, home or abroad, as it best suited her, not as our founding fathers prescribed.

-So, maybe Trump is right.
-The election IS rigged.
-It's rigged because Donald Trump and Hillary Clinton are their party's candidates.
-Clinton had the DNC in its pocket, and Sanders paid the price.
-Trump had angry white males in his pocket and 16 other RNC candidates paid the price.
-If Clinton wins, she will certainly register more votes at the polls, but this is precisely not what is at issue.
-It is that the majority of Americans drive with their hands off the wheel.
+The majority of Americans drive with their hands off the wheel.
 Slightly more than half of us vote each cycle.
-Could we imagine if half us turned off our TVs next year?
-Or half of us showed up to work next year?
-Or if half of us chose not to pay our taxes or our bills next year?
-Or if half of us decided to drop out of the military next year?
-Or half of us decided to find some other country to live in next year?
+Could we imagine if half us turned off our TVs for good?
+Or half of us showed up to work?
+Or half of us chose not to pay our taxes or utility bills?
+Or half of us decided to drop out of the military?
+Or half of us decided to find some other country to call home?